australasian-computer-music-association/9-stickland-requirements-analysis/template-article.md

 > "There is an online DAW out there called BandLab, which...
 I wouldn't
 > want to use it for the sake of working with someone online." -ME09

+While the browser-based user environment and cloud storage are well-suited to online collaboration, the responses suggest that browser-based DAWs such as BandLab, Spotify's Soundtrap (Spotify USA / Spotify AB, 2021), AmpTrack Technologies' Amped Studio (AmpTrack Technologies AB, 2021) and Audiotool (Audiotool.com, 2021), are yet to see mainstream acceptance in professional mixing of recorded music.
+While not explicitly discussed in the interviews, this eschewing of browser-based DAWs could be due to their incompatibility with existing VST-, AU- and AAX-based plug-ins.
+Furthermore, while developer efforts have resulted in progressive improvements to input and output latencies (wac2017 qmul, 2017), the Web Audio API, upon which these DAWs are constructed, cannot provide the same low-latency response as that seen in the long-established Audio Stream Input/Output (ASIO) (Steinberg Media Technologies GmbH, 2020) or Core Audio (Apple Inc., 2017) protocols.

 Interestingly, several engineers mentioned utilising at least two DAW applications depending on the type of work: